Jahans3/redux-form-validator/README.md

-# Redux Form Validator
+# Redux Form* Validator

-A simple tool to help with sync validation in Redux Form.
+A simple tool to help with sync validation in Redux Form*.

+\* Also works with Formik, and any other form library with the same API

 * [Why?](#why)
 * [API](#api)